whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

 * [ ] External data
 1. Precondition: Register one or more Datasets (e.g. `doi:10.18739/A29G5GD0V`)
-    * NOTE: You may need to wait for registration to complete
+    1. Confirm notification progress and success
 1. Confirm "External Data" list is initially empty
 1. Confirm (+) button ("Select Data modal") behavior
-    1. Confirm that "WholeTale Catalog" shows all registered datasets
+    1. Confirm that "WT Data Catalog" shows all registered datasets
     1. Confirm that "My External Data" filters to only show your registered datasets
     1. Select a dataset
     1. Confirm that clicking "Add Selected" adds the dataset to the "Selected Data" column